cybozu-go/placemat/README.md

 $ placemat [OPTIONS] YAML [YAML ...]

 Options:
-  -nographic
+  -graphic
-        run QEMU with no graphic
+        run QEMU with graphical console
   -run-dir string
         run directory (default "/tmp")
+  -cache-dir string
+        directory for cache data.
   -data-dir string
-        directory to store data (default "$HOME/placemat_data")
+        directory to store data (default "/var/scratch/placemat")
 ```

+If `-cache-dir` is not specified, the default will be `/home/${SUDO_USER}/placemat_data`
+if `sudo` is used for `placemat`.
+If `sudo` is not used, cache directory will be
+the same as `-data-dir`.

 ### placemat-connect command

-If placemat starts with `-nographic` option, VMs will have no graphic console.
+If placemat starts without `-graphic` option, VMs will have no graphic console.
 Instead, they have serial consoles exposed via UNIX domain sockets.

 `placemat-connect` is a tool to connect to the serial console.